Goldenglow1427/Gamemaker-2-Projects/Magician Adventure/datafiles/Monster Design Worksheet.md

 - `burn_dmg`: by layers, when accumulated to 10, deals huge one instance damage;

-  - Enemies: deals 30 art damage;
+  - Enemies: deals 30 art damage, loses 20 RES;
-  - Allies: deals 10 magic damage, applies 3 DOT over 5 rounds;
+  - Allies: deals 10 magic damage, applies 3 art DOT over 5 rounds;

 - `necrosis_dmg`: by layers, when accumulated to 10: